LordButley/JapanEasy/README.md

 ### Quiz page

-- The layout of the quiz is a question which is either English or Hiragana followed by a answer tiles; the number of which depends on the difficulty setting.
+- The layout of the quiz is a question, which is either English or Hiragana, followed by answer tiles; the number of which depends on the difficulty setting.
-- A score counter runs along the bottom that displays number of correct answers given as well as incorrect.
+- Score counters runs along the bottom that displays the number of correct answers given as well as incorrect.
 - All answer tiles provide feedback with the consistent red border on hover.
 - When an answer is chosen, if it is correct, the background of the tile will turn green, and if incorrect, the background of the tile will turn red.
 - The quiz will run through the whole syllabary, however you can choose to end the game at any time with the "End Game" button which will take you to the end game page.